hyperagon/hyperagon.github.io/content/posts/2024-03-21/index.md

 draft = false
 tags = ['yolo', 'label-studio']
 +++
-Kept following [this guide](https://betterdatascience.com/detect-license-plates-with-yolo/) o detect license plates.
+Kept following [this guide](https://betterdatascience.com/detect-license-plates-with-yolo/) to detect license plates.
 The whole

 It went to [Google Colab](colab.research.google.com) and set the runtime to a TPU (Tensor Processing Unit).